patrickmaynard/code-plunge/README.md

 * x Do import of questions into dexie, as part of prep for a move to a DB
 * x Move question retrieval to dexie (see TIWIS line), as part of a preparation for an eventual move to using a DB
-* Clean up CSS a bit
+* x Clean up CSS a bit
+* Make sure that there are no unused functions left in the js code, then remove all comments related to the introduction of Dexie.
+This will involve testing the game manually for several levels, with lots of variations of behavior.
+  Budget lots of time for this
 * Get help on seeing if there's a better transpiler to use, since the current one seems to use an old version of PHP.
 One possible option: https://github.com/seanmorris/php-wasm
 * Add a collapsible area that shows the previous answer.
 Can be shown/hidden via a checkbox in the pause screen, with it hidden by default to save screen real